XCSoar/XCSoar/XCSoarV4-README.txt

 - Quick fgtt by polygon interior fit from airspace (possible performance improvement)
 - Next wpt infobox
 - Marks that are reachable shown in green?
-- Multiple start points ensure the current start is in the list.

 Changes from 5.1.9beta2:
 - Alternate text entry methods